 Thanks for your interest in my submissions policy.
 Reading the Past is closed to review and interview queries, and new requests are not being accepted.

 I'm open to the possibility of guest essays from historical novelists (or others in the field) about the writing or research process, a novel's historical backdrop, or other topics of interest to historical fiction readers and writers.
 Some guidelines: Posts should be original (I don't post material that can be found elsewhere on the web) and should present more than a book synopsis.
 Readers will get the most out of a guest post if it offers them something new and isn't strictly promotional.
 Posts should be in the range of 500-1200 words though can extend a little longer if illustrations are included.
 Email me first with potential ideas.
 The following information must be included as well: book title, author, publisher, and publication date.
-Please note, however, that I accept only posts related to novels that are likely to appeal to me personally.
-I'll consider posts about self-published novels if I've previously read the book (or other work by the same author, at the time of your request and can confidently recommend it to other readers.
+Please note, however, that I'm very selective and accept only posts related to novels that are likely to appeal to me personally.
+I'll consider guest essays about self-published historical novels only if I've already read the book, or other work by the same author, at the time of your request and can confidently recommend it to other readers.
 Guest authors retain the copyright to their contributions.
 See examples of previously published guest posts.

 More about my interests: